• Home

 What to Know Before You Start

-If you’re making one pan to bake tonight and one to freeze, read the make-ahead section before you start assembling — the process for the freezer pan is slightly different.
+You will require two 9×13 baking plates, or one large and one small casserole dish.
+If you want a deeper bake, a 2.5-quart Corningware casserole would work well.
+If you’re making one to bake tonight and one to freeze, read the make-ahead section before starting to assemble.
+The process for the freezer pan is a bit different.

 Ingredients